Home

 There are more important things to a riflescope than just brightness, of course-- one of the most important things a scope can do is hold its zero from shot to shot.
 Having a nice, crisp image of what we are missing is a blessing of limited appeal.
 No one I know could possibly look through a scope and tell you if it is a "91%" light transmission scope, or a "93%" light transmission scope.
 No manufacturer could tell you that on an individual scope, either-- the values are calculated for the most part-- not measured from your personal scope.

 You don't get what you pay for, and you never have.
 The shrill "you get what you pay for" drivel seems to be the only answer left for those who have nothing else to offer.
 The snob appeal of expensive scopes, in some cases, is the only thing you are paying for.
 Of course we are paying for import duties, expensive advertising, expensive labor, and inefficient distribution of low volume scopes.
 Who else do we think does?
 My Panasonic three-CCD camcorder has a Leica lens; I have a Sony with a Carl Zeiss lens.
 Both lens are made in Japan, of course, by third parties such as Cosina.
+Sometimes, "Pacific Rim" is a more accurate description.
 Still, we all too often are blinded by the commercial magnetism of "branding," and prefer simplistic answers to complex questions.
 There is no "best," but it won't keep us from asking a myopic question like that.
 We also like to ask is something is "worth it," when obviously any notion of worth and value is a personal impression not neatly categorized.
 We don't get what we pay for, we never have: we get what we bother to research, investigate, and compare and define in terms of our own personal needs and applications.

 Unfortunately, some of the nuances of scopes are unlikely be readily accessible at all, much less to the level of being reliably compared.
 Wouldn't you like to know which scopes, of any brand, have the highest return rate from that brand's line?
 Wouldn't you like to know what deviation from scope to scope is considered "within normal tolerances?"
 What level of polish is the minimum allowed on your scope?
 With a riflescope often being comprised of some seventy parts, it doesn't take close scrutiny to understand the opportunity for a wide spread of performance in product that comes from the same box.
 At one time, "labeling" was considered a damnable paint brush.
 It is, of course, convention in the branding and the attempted generation of pseudo-loyalty today.
 Choosy mothers choose "JIF."